 Key Stage 1

-As children move into Key stage 1 (Year 1), they continue to learn to read and spell, using phonics.
-Children enjoy a wider range of activities now, as well as Read Write Inc teaching.
-This takes place in small teaching groups each morning for 20 -25 minutes, before the main literacy session.
+As children move into Key stage 1 (Year 1), they continue to learn to read and spell, using the Sounds Write programme.

 Key Stage 2